0xTCG/sequre/README.md

 | Sequre |    ~509 MB   |   1308864  |     569190   |    392230   |  ~80  |

 ### GWAS

+- Number of individuals: 1000
+- SNPs count: 1000

 |        | Net workload | Partitions | Reconstructs | Truncations |  LOC  |
 |:------:|:------------:|:----------:|:------------:|:-----------:|:-----:|
 |   C++  |      n/a     |     n/a    |      n/a     |     n/a     | ~2000 |